777MW/TwilightToggle-Background-Service/README.md

-# ℹ️ For the full up-to-date TwilightToggle application, including a full Windows system tray implementation, please visit the following repository:
+# ℹ️ _For the full up-to-date TwilightToggle application, including a full Windows system tray implementation, please visit the following repository_:
-# ✅ _here_
+# ✅ *Placeholder*
-## ❗ This is the Background Service-only edition of TwilightToggle.
+## ❗ [NOTICE] This is the Background Service-only edition of TwilightToggle.

 ### 🌜 Twilight Toggle - Windows Background Service Edition 🌞